ItsThatDude/jit-access-controller/README.md

   justification: "This is a sample request"
   # We can specify a pre-defined role:
   role: view
+  roleKind: Role # This can be either Role or ClusterRole
   # Or we can specify a list of permissions we want to request:
   permissions:
     - apiGroups: [""]